nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 * If each of try, catch and finally blocks (of same try-catch) contains return statement, the value from the finally return statement is the one returned.
 (TODO - will all 3 return statement be evaluated or only the definitive one ?)
 * In a similar fashion, an exception thrown in finally will also be the one sent to the caller even if the try has also sent an uncaught exception.
-* finally block is always executed (even if exception thrown in try or catch) .
+* finally block is always executed (even if exception thrown in try or catch; or one of those returns) .
 But calling `System.exit(int)` method exits the JVM and might prevent the execution of finally block.
 * Multiple catch blocks : "The IndexOutOfBoundsException is handled by the first catch block.
 Inside this block, a new NullPointerException is thrown.
 As this exception is not thrown inside the try block, it will not be caught by any of the remaining catch blocks.
 It will actually be sent to the caller of the main() method after the finally block is executed.
 (Hence '4' in the output.)"
 * Order of the exception classes listed in a multi-catch block (since Java 7) is not important.
 The only requirement is that they must not have a ancestor/successor relationship.
 * If the exceptions are unrelated then the order of the catch blocks doesn't matter.
 Otherwise, catch block for more specific exception (i.e. subclass) must appear before less specific exception (i.e. super class).